sethmichel/Trading_Data_Analysis/README.md

 ### Model 3: Success Probability Prediction Model
 > Model: LogisticGAM

-#### Overview

 Predict, based just on the current market conditions, the success probability of a trade.
 Success is defined as reaching an ROI of +0.6%.

-**Usage:** You can run this every 1 minute during a trade if you want, and you can pair it with a "survival model" for better results.
+You can run this every 1 minute during a trade if you want, and you can pair it with a "survival model" for better results.

-#### How It Works
+Specifics

 1. **Preprocessing:**
    - Scale input features so they're relative to each other